 Occasionally there’s fixes that need to be made to the mod after it’s released, or there’s new additions, fixes or improvements that have been made to the game.
 These are distributed as patches.
 Whenever you’re installing Clan Quest Mod, you should also install the latest patch that accompanies that version of the mod.
 The patch version is based on the release version of the mod, so for example patch 3.1.1 and 3.1.2 go with version 3.1.0 of the mod and patch 4.0.1 goes with version 4.0.
 You can always download the latest patch at moddb.com .
 You only ever to need to install the most recent patch for whatever version of the mod you’re using.

-As of the time of this writing the most current patch for version 4.0 of the mod, 4.0.1 is available for download here.
+As of the time of this writing there are no patches for the latest version of the mod, version 4.1.

 You should be done now!
 Check your desktop for a new icon and use it to launch the game.
 The best way to verify that the mod has been installed and launched correctly is via the game’s main menu screen.
 The main header should be replaced with a graphic that reads ‘Clan Quest Mod’, and includes a graphic of all the clan symbols.
 If you see that, then you have successfully installed Clan Quest Mod!
 Enjoy!